 - The company that imposed arbitration in the contract may be allowed to choose the arbitrator.

 - Arbitrators are not required to follow applicable law or issue written decisions, and the proceedings typically remain secret.

-- Grounds for appealing an arbitrator’s decision are extremely limited; even mistakes of law are not appealable.
+- Grounds for appealing an arbitrator’s decision are extremely limited; even mistakes of law are not typically appealable.

-Arbitration works best when it is voluntary and when the two parties have equal power and both repeatedly use arbitration, for example, in employment disputes involving a union (see this chapter’s section on Voluntary Post-dispute Alternative Dispute Resolution).
+Arbitration works best when it is voluntary and when the two parties have equal power and both repeatedly use arbitration, for example, in employment disputes involving a union (see also this chapter’s section Voluntary Post-Dispute Alternative Dispute Resolution).
 MBA works much less well when it is imposed on consumers and employees before a dispute arises, because businesses gain expert-level familiarity with the system and can advocate for changes that benefit them.